 The purpose of our visitor policy is to welcome those entering the library for approved reasons, facilitate an atmosphere of study and concentration, and promote the safety of everyone in the building.
 Off-campus visitors should sign in at the Circulation Desk each time they enter the building.

 We welcome the following types of visitors:

-- relative of a current Wheaton College faculty, staff, and student
+- Relatives of a current Wheaton College faculty, staff, and students

 Visitors must be age 16 or older, unless accompanied by an adult.

 - Ask us for help using the library's collections

 - Read/study in publicly accessible seating areas

 - Use computers for academic purposes, such as to search the library catalog or to access the library’s digital collections

 - Make use of collections, equipment, services, or space in ways that we deem to be excessive or problematic